-Entering the North branch of the transept we turn to the left and find on our right:
+Entering the North branch of the transept, we turn to the left and find on our right:

-The tomb of Clement XIII.
-The most important papal monument in the church and the masterpiece of Canova, which established the fame of the great artist, and placed him at once above all the greatest sculptors of Europe.
+Rome St Peter’s Basilica | The tomb of Clement XIII in St. Peter’s Basilica – Rome The tomb of Clement XIII.
+The most important papal monument in the church and the masterpiece of Canova established the fame of the great artist and placed him above all the greatest sculptors of Europe.
 The work was completed in eight years and inaugurated in 1795.
-The pope, a very fine and expressive figure represented in devout prayer, is a miracle of the art of portraiture and of intense expression.
-On each side are the figure of Religion, holding the cross and the genius extinguishing the torch of the pope’s life of the two lions, the one sleeping is considered to be the best lion ever produced by sculpture.
+The pope, a very fine and expressive figure represented in devout prayer, is a miracle of the art of portraiture and intense expression.
+On each side is the figure of Religion, holding the cross and the genius extinguishing the torch of the pope’s life of the two lions; the one sleeping is considered the best lion ever produced by sculpture.

-Near by is another mosaic representing:
+Rome St Peter’s Basilica | Nearby is another mosaic representing:

 The burial of St. Petronilla (in St. Peter’s Basilica – Rome), by Guercino, the original of which is in the Capitol.
-Proceeding towards the tribune we see the monument of Clement X, by Rossi and Ercole Ferrara who made the statue of the pope.
+Proceeding towards the tribune, we see the monument of Clement X, by Rossi and Ercole Ferrara, who made the statue of the pope.
 (1670-1676).
-Opposite, the mosaic of Peter resuscitating Tabitha from an original by Costanzi.
+Opposite the mosaic of Peter resuscitating Tabitha from an original by Costanzi.

-On the right there is the: Monument of Urban the VIII.
+On the right, there is the: Monument of Urban the VIII.

 Monuments in Rome highlight the Vatican City and Vatican Museums.
 Special offers to organize official private guided tours for individuals, large or small groups.
 A selection of the best tours of Rome and the Vatican, including skip-the-line tickets and exclusive entrances to enter the most important museums and art galleries of Rome.
 Please do not hesitate to contact us to book your tour or holiday in Rome.